stringparser/mase/docs/changed.md

 _arguments_
  - `method` type string, method that maked the change
- - `change` type object, change performed on document
+ - `newDoc` type object, change performed on document
- - `doc` type object, document to be changed
+ - `oldDoc` type object, document to be changed